NangoHQ/nango/src/clients/javascript/README.md

      * - headers <object> - The headers to send (e.g. { "Content-Type": "application/json" })
      * - query <object> - The query string to use (e.g. { "startAt": "1" } will be transformed into "?startAt=1")
      * - body <object> - The request's body to append (e.g. { "foo": "bar" })
-     * @returns an Axios response schema (https://github.com/axios/axios#response-schema) */
+     * @returns a Fetch response schema (https://developer.mozilla.org/en-US/docs/Web/API/Response) */

     get: (endpoint[, options]) => {},